gtm-templates-knowit-experience/sgtm-exclude-whitelist-query-strings/README.md

 2. Query String without Question Mark, Whitelisted and Redacted
 3. Referral with Parameters Whitelisted and Removed

-We overwrite **page_location** with the new URL where parameters are Whitelisted and removed.
+We overwrite **page_location** with the new URL where parameters are Whitelisted and other Parameters removed.
-To **Custom Dimension 1 (cd1)** we send the Query String with the Whitelisted Parameters as Redacted.
+To **Custom Dimension 1 (cd1)** we send the Query String with the Whitelisted Parameters and other Parameters as Redacted.
-We overwrite **page_referral** with the new Referral where parameters are Whitelisted and removed.
+We overwrite **page_referral** with the new Referral where parameters are Whitelisted and other Parameters removed.

 Using this setup we get "clean" URLs and referrals, while we at the same time can investigate what other parameters are in use.